brainfo/histogpt_lv/README.md

 ### Ackowledgment

 This repo is for Anne Petzold's project.
-The model was from [HistoGPT](https://github.com/marrlab/HistoGPT) under Apache License.
+The pre-trained model was from [HistoGPT](https://github.com/marrlab/HistoGPT) under Apache License.
 The dataset was from Anne Petzold at Markus Heppt's lab at Universitätsklinikum Erlangen.

 ### Setup